SoftUni-Internal/interactive-content/EN/08-Design-Patterns/05-Summary.md

 - **Pros and cons** of using design patterns
     * tested solutions save time and other resources
-    * require a good knowledge of the underlying principles
+    * they require a good knowledge of the underlying principles

-- Type of design patterns
+- Types of design patterns:

     * creational
     * structural
     * behavioral

-- How design patterns are structured
+- Structure
     * the parts of a design pattern

 [/slide]